James Monroe Trotter: Marriage and family

 Upon completing his military service, Trotter returned to Chillicothe, where he married Virginia Isaacs, the great-great-granddaughter of Betty Hemings, in 1868.
 The couple moved to Boston, Massachusetts, as did Virginia's sister Mary Elizabeth and her husband William H. Dupree, also a veteran lieutenant.
 The two young couples were part of a wave of migration by southern blacks to Boston after the war, as they saw it as a place of opportunity and tolerance.
-The Trotters soon had three children together.
+The Trotters soon had three children together, William Monroe Trotter, Maude Trotter Steward, and Virginia Elizabeth Trotter.
 Their son William Monroe Trotter attended Harvard University and first went into business.
 He became a human rights activist and founded the progressive newspaper the Boston Guardian.

 Boston and later years

 In Boston, Trotter became the first man of color to be employed by the United States Post Office Department there.
 After eighteen years of service with the USPS, James Trotter found that he was not being promoted as were white co-workers of equal seniority.
 In an act of protest, he resigned rather than continue in an inferior position.

 A multi-talented man, Trotter wrote a book entitled Music and Some Highly Musical People, published in 1878.
 It is the first comprehensive study of music ever written in the United States.
 It is still used by students of music history and those interested in tracing the origins of music in the United States, especially African-American music.
 It has been reissued at least two times, most recently in 1981.

 He was appointed in 1887 by President Grover Cleveland as the second African American to be Recorder of Deeds for the District of Columbia, one of the highest federal offices to be held by a man of color at that time.
-He was preceded in that position by the activist Fredrick Douglass (1881–1886).
+He was preceded in that position by the activist Frederick Douglass (1881–1886).
 After Trotter, U.S. Senator Blanche Kelso Bruce was appointed to the office, serving 1891–1893.

 Trotter died of tuberculosis after his return to Boston.